 Google and Facebook both use them, and numerous other big players in the technology world are paying increasing attention to them.
 But what exactly is behind this hot topic?

 What is a Knowledge Graph?

 A Knowledge Graph is a knowledge database in which information is structured in such a way that knowledge can be generated from it.
-The term itself was first introduced by the IT company Google in 2012 and has now become a synonym for a special type of knowledge representation.
-In a Knowledge Graph, entities are placed in relation to each other, given attributes and arranged in a thematic context.
+The term itself was first introduced by the IT company Google in 2012.
+It has now become a synonym for a special type of knowledge representation.
+In a Knowledge Graph, entities are placed in relation to each other, given attributes, and arranged in a thematic context.

 The basic structure consists of nodes and edges – the former represents the entities; the latter describes the type of relationship between the individual entities.
 In a Knowledge Graph, nodes are provided with attributes and classified according to entity types.
 In addition, the edges between the entities are labelled with the relationship type.

 Also interesting: The 10 Most Important Benefits Of Chatbots For Companies And Users